grzi/city-renaissance-challenge-minecraft/README.md

         It's been a few weeks since the battle.
 Since then, your village has remained silent.
 You feel guilty because it was your role to protect your people.
 Even though everyone continues to thank you and show you everything you've already done for them, you still persist in the thought that you could have done more.
 You’re talking about it around a beetroot soup at the tavern, with Rob Melark, Liv Jones and Sam Jackson.
 You ask, if they don't have another dimension to show you around with a magic item to recover to protect your population.
 They collaborate, and remember another legend, the Withers.
 Not a complete army like 1000 years ago, but one at a time.
 According to ancient writings, withers are evil and very powerful creatures that contain a star that can be used to create a protection zone.
+Interesting…
+        <br /><br />
-Interesting… In the meantime, a group of locals have come together to submit a few requests to you, probably with the aim of changing your mind and showing you that they are there for you.
+        In the meantime, a group of locals have come together to submit a few requests to you, probably with the aim of changing your mind and showing you that they are there for you.
 They would like a little more decoration, and a restaurant in addition to the tavern, in the village.
     </blockquote>